charmoniumQ/PROBE/docs/publications/prov_pres/main.md

 II
 - During the COVID pandemic, epidemiological simulations done by Neil Ferguson (Imperial College) showed that lockdowns could significantly reduce the death toll.
-- This simulation was not made easilly available for a number of reasons, one of which was the software would be onerous to run on any other system.
+- This simulation was not made easily available for a number of reasons, one of which was the software would be onerous to run on any other system.
 - This, among other issues, reduced public confidence in the simulations

 III